You are not logged in KTH, so we cannot customize the content.

 The training is project-based where you as participant is expected to work with a course/module development project in parallel with actively participating in the online webinars.
 Your project can be performed individually or in collaboration with a colleague and could for example be about: infusing some elements of project-based or challenge-driven learning in an existing ‘conventional’ course/module; or improving some parts of an existing project-based or challenge-driven course/module, for example enhancing the focus on sustainability and/or external stakeholder interaction; or developing a completely new challenge-driven course/module.
 Your project can either be aiming for being implemented in a near future or be more visionary or something in between.
 It is up to you to come up with an initial idea of a development project that suits your contexts, teaching practices, and aims, and then you will get support in further developing that idea and project from experts and peers through this training.

 This teacher training is part of KTH's ambitions to better support our students in preparing for working in the collaborative, inter- and trans-disciplinary contexts of real world wicked societal challenges and contributing to sustainable development and transformation of society.
 The training is also promoting enhanced collaboration between universities, industry, public sector, and civil society, and involvment of more teachers, students, and other stakeholders, in the activities of the KTH Global Development Hub (GDH).
-More about CDE and GDH is provided below.
+More information about CDE and GDH is provided below.

 Elegibility: You should be an experienced teacher with formal teacher education corresponding to LH231V Teaching and Learning in Higher Education 7.5 credits or equivalent from KTH or other universities.